-The Representative of Canada advocated a TAC of 5,000 t as recommended by the Scientific Council.
+The representative of Canada advocated a TAC of 5 000 tons as recommended by the Scientific Council.

-The Representative of Japan inquired if a figure of 40 t included catches by non-Contracting Parties and, if so, requested its breakdown by Contracting and non-Contracting Parties (FC Working Paper 92/32, p.
+The representative of Japan inquired if a figure of 40 tons included catches by non-Contracting Parties and, if so, requested its breakdown by Contracting and non-Contracting Parties (FC Working Paper 92/32, p.
 15).
 The acting Chairman of the Scientific Council responded that this figure was an estimate based on available catch reports and statistics.

-A proposal of 5,000 t was made by Canada.
+A proposal of 5 000 tons was made by Canada.